Reinhard Divis

 Reinhard Divis (born 4 July 1975) is an Austrian former professional ice hockey goaltender.
-Divis was the first Austrian ice hockey player to play in the National Hockey League, representing the St. Louis Blues in 28 games.
-He also played for several teams in the Austrian Hockey League and played for the Austrian national team in several World Championships.
+He played 28 games in the National Hockey League with the St. Louis Blues from 2002 to 2006, and was the first Austrian to play in the NHL.
+The rest of his career, which lasted from 1993 to 2012, was mainly spent in the Austrian Hockey League.
+Internationally Divis played for the Austrian national team in several World Championships and at the 1998 and 2002 Winter Olympics.